apache/datasketches-memory/README.md

 #### Building for a specific java version

 A build script named **compile-package-jar.sh** has been provided to package a JAR for a specific java version.
-This is necessary in cases where a developer is unable to install all of the required versions of the JDK that are required as part of the Maven build.
+This is necessary in cases where a developer is unable to install all the required versions of the JDK that are required as part of the Maven build.

 The build script performs the following steps: